 Regardless of the implementation method, many challenges still exist:

-Simply put, the serialization provides a reliable and secure means of authentication, but the action or response to a product found not to be authentic must also be carefully defined.
+Simply put, serialization provides a reliable and secure authentication, but the action or response to an unauthentic product must also be carefully defined.

 With the growing threat of counterfeiting and gray market products plaguing our modern world, NFC has emerged as a powerful solution well suited for IoT applications.
 The unique technology provides manufacturers with robust serialization and authentication measures to protect their brands and customers.

 Always of paramount concern are the development and production costs associated with adding anything to a design and minimizing bill of materials (BoM).
-Reader, antenna, and tags are highly influenced by volume, materials used, characteristics of the design, and any other customization.
+Reader, antenna and tags are highly influenced by volume, materials used, design characteristics and any other customization.
 It’s not uncommon for a tag to cost $0.15 or less.

 Other cost factors also need to be considered: